appleyuchi/Decision_Tree_Prune/README.md

 Note that :
-①Except ID3,MEP、EBP、PEP、CVP are operated on the model generated from:
-Quinlan-C4.5-Release8_and_python_interface_for_EBP/Src/quinlan-src/
-which is from[1],the inventer's homepage.

-The model from Quinlan's implementation is C-type, so this repository will help you transform it to  "Python-compliant" model automatically.
+①The model from Quinlan's implementation is C-type, so this repository will help you transform it to  "Python-compliant" model automatically.

 ②Datasets with unKnown value is Not Supported,